 Ocean Generation proudly hosted an afternoon of activities for the Ocean and Climate Youth Ambassadors representing Small Island Developing States (SIDS), currently traveling on board the Japanese Peace Boat.
 The day was a huge success, and important discussions around young people involved in climate and ocean activism were addressed.

-After lunch, we headed to Dalston Pier, an industrial space set up to host a conversation with Christiana Figueres, where Christiana and two young leaders from the Peace Boat spoke about the reality of climate change on SIDS, chaired by Richard Black from the Energy and Climate Intelligence Unit.
-The space quickly filled with journalists, influencers, other non-profit members and individuals whom are passionate about contributing to a better planet.
+After lunch, we headed to Dalston Pier, an industrial space set up to host a conversation with Christiana Figueres, former Executive Secretary of the UN Convention on Climate Change (UNFCC).
+Christiana and two young leaders from the Peace Boat spoke about the reality of climate change on SIDS, chaired by Richard Black from the Energy and Climate Intelligence Unit.
+The space quickly lled with journalists, in uencers, other non-pro t members and individuals whom are passionate about contributing to a better planet.

 The event ended with a beautiful and moving poem from Selina Leema young climate advocate from the Marshall Islands, whom described the nuclear and climate devastation the people from her home endure.